Generic Name: alemtuzumab

 USE IN SPECIFIC POPULATIONS

-Alemtuzumab was detected in the milk of lactating mice administered 10 mg/kg Lemtrada on Days 8 through 12 postpartum.
-Serum levels of alemtuzumab were similar in lactating mice and offspring on Day 13 postpartum, and were associated with evidence of pharmacological activity (decrease in lymphocyte counts) in the offspring.
+Alemtuzumab was detected in the milk of lactating huCD52 transgenic mice following intravenous administration of Lemtrada at a dose of 10 mg/kg on postpartum days 8–12.
+Serum levels of alemtuzumab were similar in lactating mice and offspring on postpartum Day 13 and were associated with evidence of pharmacological activity (decrease in lymphocyte counts) in the offspring.

 Safety and effectiveness in pediatric patients less than 17 years of age have not been established.
-Use of Lemtrada is not recommended in pediatric patients due to the risks of autoimmunity, infusion reactions, and because it may increase the risk of malignancies (thyroid, melanoma, lymphoproliferative disorders, and lymphoma) [see Warnings and Precautions (5.1, 5.2, 5.3)].
+Use of Lemtrada is not recommended in pediatric patients due to the risks of autoimmunity, infusion reactions, and stroke, and because it may increase the risk of malignancies (thyroid, melanoma, lymphoproliferative disorders, and lymphoma) [see Warnings and Precautions (5.1, 5.2, 5.3, 5.4)].

 Clinical studies of Lemtrada did not include sufficient numbers of patients aged 65 and over to determine whether they respond differently than younger patients.